Usage

 configure inventory software-revision value

 Override software-revision with the provided value.
-By default,
+By de-

 unconfigure inventory software-revision